Breakthrough-Energy/docs/source/user/python_guide.md

 ```bash
 pipenv shell
 ```
-If you should need additional package, those can easily be appended to the environment using `pip`.
+If you should need additional packages, those can easily be appended to the environment using `pip`.
 To illustrate, if you like to work with [Jupyter Notebook][jupyter] to carry out data analysis and make plots, add the package to your environment with:
 ```bash
 pip install jupyter
 ```